rahmanabdur1/react-recruitment-task/README.md

-# Frontend Developer Recruitment Test (React Edition)
+# React JS Developer Recruitment Test

 Welcome to our React-focused frontend developer assessment!
 This test evaluates your React proficiency, problem-solving skills, and UI/UX sensibilities through practical implementation and code improvements.